Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Apollo City Pro Rear Springs

-Apollo City Pro Accelerating
+Apollo City Pro Chassis in Motion

-While the suspension and tires deserve much of the credit for the City’s luxurious ride quality, other factors are at play, too.
-One is the upgraded cockpit.
-I’ll admit, I didn’t think there was much wrong with the one that came before it, but the introduction of 8th-generation paddles for the accelerator and regen brake were welcome additions.
-Supremely comfortable to use, they’re also home to the controls for your turn signals, lights, and riding modes.
+The newly upgraded cockpit plays a role in its luxurious ride quality, too.
+I’ll admit, I didn’t think there was much wrong with the one that came before it, but with a 6% wider span, tactile grips, and the introduction of 8th-generation paddles for the accelerator and regen brake, it lays the foundation for comfort and practicality.

 Apollo City Pro Cockpit

-Apollo City Pro Folded
+Apollo City Pro Sleek Frame

-Josh Cruising on the Apollo City Pro
+Josh Riding the Apollo City Pro

-Apollo City Pro Swingarm
+Josh Riding Fast on the Apollo City Pro

 Josh Using the Apollo City Pro Regen Brake